mrjared16/Racing_game/README.md

 # Racing_game
 Introduction Programming Techniques Project

-An simple game for our homework.
+An simple C++ game for our homework.